littlebravesri/django_api1/README.md

         ``` cd <your path> ```
     1. Change the following to suit your Django installation
         ``` Change 0.0.0.0:8000 to suit your listening IP and port ```
         ```Change django.log to your preferred logfile location.
-Using this default is a bad idea as it would fill up your Django folder```
+Using this default is a bad idea as it would fill up your Django folder.```

 1. Create a cron entry:
 ```